Social Learning Theory: Principles and Applications

 Albert Bandura, a social psychologist, developed a theory surrounding this type of collaborative learning.
 Bandura’s Social Learning Theory posits that learning is impacted by our environments and the interactions that we have.
 This learning theory, which is also known as observational learning, focuses on how humans can learn through observation and imitation.

-To better understand the Social Learning Theory, let’s reduce the theory to its four main pillars:
+To better understand the Social Learning Theory, let’s reduce the theory to Bandura’s 4 principles of social learning theory:

 It is difficult to learn if you are not focused on the task at hand.
 We typically lose attention if we do not believe that the materials at hand can present new, novel information or if they do not seem to benefit us in any way.
 Bandura’s theory suggests that learners can also maintain focus within group contexts, e.g., if the group is focused, the individual is focused.

 Learning takes place when we can collect and recall information.
 To be able to perform an action or recall information, a learner must have a memory of that act or information.
 Without retention, the memory of that action or information is lost.
 Learners can collect this information via observation of others; it does not always have to be self-taught.

 There’s a Latin proverb, repetitio est mater studiorum (repetition is the mother of learning), which speaks to this pillar of Bandura’s theory.
 We reproduce previously learned behaviors, knowledge, and skills when it is required of us, and repetition of these things allows us to master them cognitively.

 Simply put, motivation drives action.
 If we observe the actions of others and recognize how they are rewarded or punished for their actions, we are motivated to imitate them or do differently.

 How Are These Principles Applied To Training Courses?

 A simple way to incorporate the principles of the Social Learning Theory into your training courses is to run an audit of your current training course alongside the Social Learning Theory.
 For example: